 Mudchute's generously sized enclosures are home to horses, ponies, sheep, goats, alpacas, pigs, chicken and pheasants.

-Mudchute's main building contains a good cafe and farm shop.
+Its main building contains a good cafe and farm shop (where you can buy animal feed for £1).
 It is surrounded by bird cages filled with a wide variety of feathered friends.
 They include canaries, diamond doves, Chinese painted quails, zebra finches, cockatiels (a smaller version of the cockatoo) and budgies.

 Other attractions include a large carousel for children (£1.50 a go) and one of the 3.7 inch Ack Ack Anti-Aircraft Guns that was used on the site during the Blitz.
 It was at this spot that Captain Fletcher of the Royal Artillery won the only military cross for bravery awarded during the Second World War for action on home soil.